Scrap Paper is a minimalist, single-note scratchpad for iOS and macOS that includes local math computation and iCloud synchronization.

 What do users think recently?

 Recent user voice shows a thrilled sentiment.
-Users appreciate minimalist interface design allows users to capture quick notes without distracting feature bloat and instantaneous icloud synchronization ensures notes remain available across all connected mobile and desktop devices, but report sudden introduction of purchase requirements disrupts established workflows for organizational and educational deployments.
+Users appreciate minimalist interface design allows users to capture quick notes without distracting feature bloat and instantaneous icloud synchronization ensures notes remain available across all connected mobile and desktop devices.

 Scrap Paper holds a #64 Paid rank in the US Productivity category.
 The $4.99 price point targets individual power users, creating a barrier for institutional deployments.